Used Toyota Prius review

 The dash design is certainly interesting, but is somewhat confusing initially.
 The quality is good rather than excellent, although it must be said that refinement levels are superb.

 Cabin space is good overall, but the Plug-in model has just two rear seats, and headroom comes at a premium because of the sloping roof.
-Boot capacity is pegged at 502/1,633 litres, or 360/1,204 litres for Plug-in models.
+Boot capacity is pegged at 297 litres with the seats up, or a tiny 191 litres for Plug-in models (both measured to the parcel shelf).
+That’s some way off a petrol-powered family hatchback like the Ford Focus or Volkswagen Golf, which both offer around 380 litres.

 Whether your Prius is a Plug-in or a regular hybrid, it’ll require maintenance every 12 months or 10,000 miles.
 The initial sequence is Intermediate (at £185) then Full (£335), but at 60,000 miles and then again at 100,000 miles the car needs a Full Plus service, which costs £395.